dkfans/keeperfx/docs/keeperfx_readme.txt

 Version: 0.3.7b
   Fixed crash on freeing swipe sprites at end of mission Fixed SEEK_THE_ENEMY job (Hellhound)
+  Fixed crash when zooming in isometric (non rotable) view

 Version: 0.3.7a
   Fixed gems appearance bug